Our Staff

 Qualifications: BSC Zoology and Animal Behaviour.

-Interests: Gardening, painting illustrations of wildlife and pets, fungus forays and birding!
+Interests: Gardening, Crochet, Painting illustrations of wildlife and pets, fungus forays and birding!